darktable-org/luadocs/content/lua.api.manual/types/lua_combobox.md

 `dt_type`

-A widget with multiple text entries in a menu
+A widget with multiple text entries in a menu.
 This widget can be set as editable at construction time.
-If it is editable the user can type a value and is not constrained by the values in the menu
+If it is editable the user can type a value and is not constrained by the values in the menu.

 Attributes: